groundh0g/codetopia.com/book/codecamps/index.md

 > Decision made.
 New #gamedev / #indiedev @MonoGameTeam book will be written in public view, hosted on @github pages.

 It's a scary proposition for me, but exciting at the same time.
-I'm used to working in a vacuum, dumping the resulting work into the wild at the end of the process.
+I'm used to writing in a vacuum, dumping the resulting work into the wild at the end of the process.
 My current setup allows for official bug reports via [GitHub issues](https://github.com/groundh0g/codecamps-book/issues), or via Facebook comments at the bottom of each chapter.

 ### My Motivation